 And the elves took all their treasures with them."

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason Volume I - page 118-119)
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason Volume I - page 118-119)

 Similar customs were practiced on Christmas Eve in the olden days.
 And there are several stories about a girl of the farm guarding the farm on Christmas Eve while the others attended the evening service.